etnt/mypython/README.md

 ### 9. MFL - Type Inference System (mfl_type_checker.py)
 An educational implementation of the Hindley-Milner type inference system, demonstrating how programming language type systems work.
 Includes polymorphic type inference, unification, and type checking with detailed documentation explaining core concepts.

-### 10. MFL - Parser (mfl__parser.py)
+### 10. MFL - Parser (mfl_parser.py)
 A shift-reduce parser for a simple functional programming language that supports lambda abstractions, function applications, let bindings, and arithmetic expressions.
 Integrates with the type inference system to provide static typing for parsed expressions.

+### 11. MFL - SECD Machine (mfl_secd.py)
+An implementation of the SECD (Stack, Environment, Control, Dump) virtual machine for evaluating lambda calculus expressions.
+The SECD machine serves as one of the execution backends for the MFL language, allowing direct interpretation of MFL expressions without compilation via Erlang Core.

-### 11. MFL -Generator (mfl_core_erlang_generator.py)
+### 12. MFL - Core Erlang Generator (mfl_core_erlang_generator.py)
-A code generator that translates parsed and type-checked expressions into Erlang core language code.
+A code generator that translates parsed and type-checked expressions into Erlang Core language code.
 Supports lambda abstractions, function applications, let bindings, and arithmetic expressions.

 ## Requirements